cwramsey/google-cloud-prediction-cli/README.md

 This is a small CLI tool that will allow you to easily insert and check the status of training models with the Google Cloud Prediction API.

+## Requirements

+You must have Node v5+ (this was written with ES6 in mind, so it will not work on older versions of node.)

 ## Installation

 `$ npm install -g google-cloud-prediction-cli`